How do I get there?

 Angers TGV station (Angers Saint-Laud)

-10 minutes by car from the park or 25 minutes by tramway + 10 minutes by foot.
+10 minutes by car from the park or 25 minutes by streetcar + 10 minutes on foot.

 Parking at Terra Botanica

-At the entrance to the park there is a free car park for cars, coaches and campers (the car park is closed and emptied outside opening hours).
+At the entrance to the park, there is a free parking lot for cars, coaches and camper vans (the parking lot is closed and emptied outside opening hours).

 Pets

-Even if kept on a leash, animals are not allowed in the park.
-Only guide dogs may enter the park.
+Even when on a leash, pets are not allowed in the park.
+Only guide dogs may enter.